TomatoToaster/NeverForget/git_submodules.md

 # Git Submodules

-Typical flow in parent:
+After doing `git pull origin master` in the submodule directory of the parent and commiting that to the parent...

+Do this in the remote parent git directory:
 ```
 git pull
 git submodule update --recursive
 ```

-This is after doing `git pull origin master` in the submodule directory at beforehand in the commit of the parent directory